 The approach of winter is the very best time to turn your thoughts towards spring.
 In fact, there's no better season in which to plan your burst of garden joy.
 Everything you plant in autumn will be preparing to deliver something magical in the near future.
 During difficult times when people need a positive boost to spirits, the act of planting is excellent therapy.

-raising their cheery faces towards the sunshine.
-Many of the flowers we see in March and April come from bulbs.
-But there are also some noteworthy perennials that are stars at this time of year.
+Many plants that flower in spring come from bulbs planted in the autumn.
+But there are also some noteworthy perennials that are spring stars too.
 Which species do you think wins the popularity vote?

-In the flower department youll find it difficult to beat primroses.
-Nestling at the base of hedgerows.
-You'll find them on banks, verges and woodland edge too.
-The warm yellow of primrose flowers is a sight to behold.
+It's primroses, in all their different guises.
+They nestle at the base of hedgerows and you'll also find them on banks, verges and woodland edges.
 But what exactly are these cheerful little plants and how do they manage to flower in all weathers, even in snow?

 Choose a location in full sun or part shade during early spring through to late spring.
 Then be sure to move them to a shady spot during the summer.
 Ensure they dont dry out and they will reward you with many weeks and even months of colour, year after year.
 These plants are not prone to disease and are incredibly easy to care for.
 They make great pot-fillers and seem capable of fitting into just about any environment.

 Primulas of the simple kind produce flowers at a low level, held on short stems.
 The later-flowering cultivated candelabra, drumstick or lollipop types hold their flowers boldly above the foliage on taller stalks.
 These are called Primula bulleyana (generally orange/yellow), or Primula denticulata (lilac and red).
 There are also sieboldii hybrids from Japan.